 Citi Premier Card

 The last card I’ll highlight is the Citi Premier credit card.
-The welcome bonus for this card is 60,000 Citi ThankYou points if you’re able to spend $4,000 in the first three months of account opening.
-The card also comes with a $95 annual fee.
+The welcome bonus for this card various but you should get a welcome bonus of ThankYou points.
+The card also usually comes with a $95 annual fee.

 Fantastic, right?
 Sure, it’s a big spending requirement, but try to think that you can exchange those hard-earned ThankYou points for as cash.